anatoly-scherbakov/yeti.sh/docs/articles/pykg/index.md

       octa:url: https://rdflib.dev/
 ---

-{{ link(local.rdflib) }} seems to be a de facto standard for knowledge graph management in Python.
-It is also the easiest method to try playing with KGs in that language: in a few lines of code, you can create a graph in memory.
+{{ link(local.rdflib) }} <mark title="Opinion of the author">seems</mark> to be the de facto standard for knowledge graph management in Python.
+It is also easy to start with: in a few lines of code, one can create an in-memory graph, ingest data and query it.

-That will cease to be an acceptable method when you need on-disk persistence, especially for large datasets.

-Here, we will try to compare a few knowledge graph engines suitable for use in open source Python projects.
+This is how one may start building their KG oriented Python application, but applications require persistence and scalability - qualities found in mature knowledge graph database management systems.

 {{ render(local.kg_stores_comparison) }}